alinex/node-monitor/README.md

 - alerting with mail actor
 - fully working explorers

-After that a lot of bugfixes, smaller improvements and more sensors, actors and explorers will follow.
+After that a lot of bug fixes, smaller improvements and more sensors, actors and explorers will follow.